 Should I still attend medical appointments?

 If you have a scheduled medical appointment then your clinic should contact you to inform you whether your appointment will still be going ahead, and how.
-If you haven’t heard from your hospital it is important to check with them before travelling to your appointment.

 What precautions can I take to reduce my risk of contracting the virus?